Fall River, MA: Lizzie Borden and Battleships

 GO: Narrows Center for the Arts

-After a day of War and Mayhem, it’s nice to just kick back and listen to sometimes famous, other times not so famous bands.
-Check the line-up at Narrows, once a factory and now a beautiful gallery and performance space.
+Kick back and listen to sometimes famous, other times not so famous bands.
+Check the line-up at Narrows Center for the Arts, once a factory and now a beautiful gallery and performance space.
 You’ll be surprised how cheap the tickets are.

 EAT: Don’t miss the Portuguese enclave of Columbia Street

-Whatever you do, though, don’t miss a meal at Sagres, owned and operated by Victor Silva.
-Repeat patrons near and far got their wish after Sagres suffered a tragic fire several years ago.
+Whatever you do, though, don’t miss a meal at Sagres, owned and operated by Victor Silva, suffered a tragic fire several years ago.

 VISIT or STAY (If You Dare): The Lizzie Borden B&B

-Opened as an inn in 1996, this B&B is, as you can imagine, an obsession of the paranormal set.
+Opened as a Bed and Breakfast in 1996, The Lizzie Borden House is, as you can imagine, an obsession of the paranormal set.

 Weekends at the Borden House are often fully booked, especially for the guest room where one murder took place.
 Also, from ten to 100 people per day stop in to take a tour of this macabre landmark.